Research Partner Organisations

 save the Tasmanian devil program

-The Save the Tasmanian Devil Program (STDP) is the official governmental response to the threat to the devil's survival posed by Devil Facial Tumor Disease (DFTD).
-An initiative of the Australian and Tasmanian governments, the program is tasked with the conservation of the iconic endangered species.
+The Save the Tasmanian Devil Program (STDP) is the official governmental response to the threat to the devil's survival posed by Devil Facial Tumour Disease (DFTD).
+An initiative of the Australian and Tasmanian governments, the programme is tasked with the conservation of the iconic endangered species.

-We coordinate our fieldwork with STDP to maximize the coverage of the overall monitoring program, share demographic data on all the animals we capture, report suspected cases of DFTD and take tumor biopsies to confirm the disease, and develop research projects that complement STDP's work.
-Because of the location of our study sites, we have also been able support STDP by documenting the movement of the "disease front" into far northwestern Tasmania, the last disease-free area in the state.
+We coordinate our fieldwork with STDP to maximise the coverage of the overall monitoring programme, share demographic data on all the animals we capture, report suspected cases of DFTD and take tumour biopsies to confirm the disease, and develop research projects that complement STDP's work.
+Because of the location of our study sites, we have also been able support STDP by documenting the movement of the "disease front" into far north-western Tasmania, the last disease-free area in the state.

 tarongazoo_logo copy.jpg